SnowVersio/HealthChecks/README.md

 - "Remind me later" button that postpones for 15 minutes

 ## Installation
-Drag the folder "HealthChecks" to your into \Interface\AddOns\ in your WoW directory
+Drag the folder "HealthChecks" into \Interface\AddOns\ in your WoW directory

 ## Planned features
 - Options menu